JuliaLang/julia/doc/stdlib/profile.rst

 .. function:: fetch() -> data

    Returns a reference to the internal buffer of backtraces.
-Note that subsequent operations, like :func:`.clear`, can affect ``data`` unless you first make a copy.
+Note that subsequent operations, like :func:`clear`, can affect ``data`` unless you first make a copy.
 Note that the values in ``data`` have meaning only on this machine in the current session, because it depends on the exact memory addresses used in